JBNU-AlgorithmClass/JBNU-AlgorithmClass.github.io/_posts/2019-09-27-char-to-hex.md

-# To change char input data to hex output (Arduino)
+# To convert char input data to hex output (Arduino)